Sergio Agüero: Final game of the season

 "In my career so far it's the most important goal.
 You score the goal in the last minute to win the title.
 You're not sure if that's ever going to happen in your career again.
 I wish I could tell you how I did it but I can't.
 I thought for all the world that Mario [Balotelli] was going to have a go himself but he just moved it on one more and it fell at my feet and I just thought: 'Hit the target, hit it as hard as you can and hit the target.'
 And it went in."

 — Sergio Agüero, on his last-minute goal against Queens Park Rangers in 2012 which won the Premier League for City.

-Five straight wins helped City wipe out an eight-point deficit against Manchester United and they went into the final day's fixtures leading on goal difference.
+Five straight wins helped City erase an eight-point deficit against Manchester United and they went into the final day's fixtures leading on goal difference.
 Facing relegation-threatened Queens Park Rangers, City needed to match or better United's result at Sunderland.
 By the 66th minute, QPR's Joey Barton was sent off after elbowing Agüero's teammate Carlos Tevez in the face.
 After being shown the red card, Barton proceeded to kick Agüero's knee, then attempted to attack Vincent Kompany, only for him to be held back by Micah Richards.
 Despite that, QPR still went ahead 2–1 against City, while United were 1–0 up against Sunderland.

 In response, manager Roberto Mancini sent on strikers Edin Džeko and Mario Balotelli in an attempt to get the two goals City now needed for the title.
 Five minutes of injury time began for City with their and United's match scores unchanged.
 Džeko equalised to give City a glimmer of hope and United finished their own game with a 1–0 victory.
-In the 94th minute, Agüero, receiving the ball from Balotelli, drove into the penalty area and placed a powerful low shot into the corner of the goal, clinching the win and the first top flight English title for Manchester City since 1968.
+In the 94th minute, Agüero, receiving the ball from Balotelli, drove into the penalty area and placed a powerful low shot into the corner of the goal, clinching their first top flight English title for Manchester City since 1968.
 Agüero's goal sent the City of Manchester Stadium into a frenzy and he was dragged to the floor jubilantly by his City teammates.
 Vincent Kompany recalled that Agüero was crying on the floor, and when asked if he cried during the Manchester City parade the following day, Agüero stated: "Yeah, a little".